Updated June 1, 2023.

 There are 9 parking lots near the bridge on the SF side, and 2 parking lots on the Marin side (see below).

-The Golden Gate Bridge Welcome Center is still closed.
+The Golden Gate Bridge Welcome Center is also open again, along with the Roundhouse Cafe.

 Important: San Francisco has been experiencing an epidemic of car break-ins recently.
 Please don't leave anything visible in the car when you park it.
 Sorry for the bad news!